kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 <code>rinex2snr p041 2020 132 -nolook T</code>

+Note that -nolook decompresses and deletes the RINEX file it finds; use -input_file if you want your original left alone.

 If you want to specify a non-default archive:

 <code>rinex2snr tgho 2020 132 -archive nz</code>